-University of Hawai'i at Mānoa - Honolulu, HI Fall 2019

-Aug.
-2015 - May 2017;

-Graduate Teaching Assistant: Taught a total of nine introductory physics lab sessions, three introductory physics recitation sessions, and four senior-level quantum mechanics recitation sessions.
+University of Hawai'i at Mānoa - Honolulu, HI Aug.
+2015 - May 2017 and Fall 2019 Graduate Teaching Assistant: Taught a total of nine introductory physics lab sessions, three introductory physics recitation sessions, and four senior-level quantum mechanics recitation sessions.

-- Elected as Head TA responsible for mentoring all physics TAs teaching introductory courses. - Developed all teaching materials used in the quantum mechanics recitation sessions, many of which have been passed on to future TAs. - Awarded an Outstanding Physics TA prize. - Twice nominated for the university-wide TA award.
+- Elected as Head TA responsible for mentoring all physics TAs teaching introductory courses. - Piloted optional recitation sessions in the upper division quantum mechanics courses - Developed all teaching materials many of which were still in use as of 2022 - Recitation sessions were made mandatory after my first semester piloting this course - Petitioned and piloted recitation sessions that are now required components of the introductory mechanics courses - Awarded an Outstanding Physics TA prize. - Twice nominated for the university-wide TA award.

-Maspeth High School - New York, NY June 2015
+Maspeth High School - New York, NY